bvarnai/respository-installer/README.md

 ## Installation

+For easier understanding of the initial steps, the following diagram provides an overview

 ![Overview](docs/overview.png)

-The following environment variables are needed:
+To get started, you will need the following

+- Configuration file aka `projects.json` (see [Configuration file](#configuration-file))

+And these environment variables pointing to your configuration

 - `INSTALLER_CONFIG_URL` - URL of the configuration `projects.json`
 - `INSTALLER_CONFIG_SCM` - type of SCM (GitHub etc.) used for the configuration

 If you are using GitHub, only `INSTALLER_CONFIG_URL` is needed.

-:memo: The best way to work in a team to fork **installer** and set defaults according to the platfrom used
+:memo: For the best user experience, I recommend froking **installer** and set defaults according to your environment

 ### Supported SCM types